ManugaGeeneth/ManugaGeeneth/README.md

 ---

 ### 👨‍💻 About Me:
-- 🌱 I’m [Your Age] years old.
+- 🌱 I’m 22 years old.
-- 📚 I’m currently pursuing a degree in [Your Degree or Field] at [Your University].
+- 📚 I’m currently pursuing a degree in Data Science at SLIIT.
-- 🌐 I'm passionate about web development, programming, and [Your Interests].
+- 🌐 I'm passionate about web development, programming, & UI UX.
-- 💬 Ask me about HTML, CSS, JavaScript, C++, [Other Skills You Have].
+- 💬 Ask me about HTML, CSS, JavaScript, C++, python, java, PHP, SQL, Figma.
 - 🤝 I’m looking to collaborate on projects related to web development, open-source contributions, and software tools.

 ---